Before the Adventure

 W.O.
 Decker’s intended voyage is an approximately 75-minute recreational trip in New York Harbor, the East River, and the lower Hudson River, embarking from and returning to Pier 16 at 89 South Street, New York, New York.

-Pioneer’s intended voyage is an approximately 2-hours recreational trip in New York Harbor, embarking from and returning to Pier 16 at 89 South Street, New York, New York.
+Pioneer’s intended voyage is an approximately 2-hour recreational trip in New York Harbor, embarking from and returning to Pier 16 at 89 South Street, New York, New York.

 Yes!
-You will have ample opportunity to take as many photos as you would like.
-If you post photos on social media, tag the South Street Seaport Museum so we can share in your adventure!
+You will have ample opportunity to take as many photos and record as much video as you would like for personal use.
+If you post on social media, tag the South Street Seaport Museum so we can share in your adventure!

 How adventurous are the sails?

-All sailing and water-related activities do pose certain risks including among other things, strong winds and high waves, sudden and unexpected immersion in deep waters, and slips and/or falls when entering or exiting and moving around the vessel.
-You are encouraged to wear slip resistant shoes on the trip.
-In addition, it is recommended to bring extra layers as it can be much cooler out on the water.
-By signing up for a sail you agree to follow instructions of all crew members to make sure the voyage is as safe as possible.
+Trips on the water are always an adventure.
+Weather and water conditions are among the variable factors.
+The captains and crew are constantly working to minimize the impact of such variables and to maintain safety as their top priority.
+Nonetheless, sailing and water-related activities do pose certain risks including, among other things, exposure to strong winds and high waves, and in such conditions, soaking spray is possible.
+By signing up for a voyage you agree to follow instructions of all crew members to make sure the experience is as safe as possible.
 The vessels and captains undergo a rigorous process to be certified by the United States Coast Guard.

 Can I bring a stroller/walker/etc on board?

 Storage space is not available on board.
-Strollers can be parked at the base of the gangway when boarding Pioneer.
+Strollers can be parked at the base of the gangway when boarding Pioneer; the Museum is not responsible for any property left at the gangway.
 Please note that boarding the vessel requires climbing angled gangways and a step up and over the side of the vessel from a floating deck.
 Seaport Museum Staff and Crew will assist with boarding for those with walkers.
-However, the ride can be rough; those with trouble standing may want to visit the Museum’s moored vessels that are more stable.
+However, the ride can be rough; those with trouble standing may want to visit the Museum’s stationary vessels that are more stable.

 Is there somewhere to sit?

 Seating is limited on W.O.
 Decker.
 Guests on that vessel should expect to stand for most of the voyage.
-Limited bench-style seating is available on Pioneer.
+Casual bench-style seating is available on Pioneer.

 How many other people am I sailing with?